mabouzeid04/cse15l-lab-reports/LabReport2.md

   }
   ```

   What the bugs were in reversed(): The bugs with this code was that it created newArray with the same length as array but no elements because It didn't copy the elements.
 After that it proceeded to copy null elements into the original array then returned the original array.
-I fixed the code by copying the elements in reverse order into newArray then returned the new reversed array.
+I fixed the code by copying the elements from original array in reverse order into newArray then returned the new array.